West Virginia Avenue: History

 The avenue was not part of L'Enfant Plan.
 A large section north of Florida Avenue is located outside of his original design and the southern part cuts into blocks part of the plan.
 Prior to its installation, the only accesses out of the city were through Delaware Avenue where it crossed Florida Avenue (then known as Boundary Street) and at Maryland Avenue.

-The path follows a railway track that ran the same course going from Delaware Avenue NE, down I Street NE and then heading north-east out of the city.
+The path follows a railway track that ran the same course going from Delaware Avenue NE, down I Street NE and then heading northeast out of the city.
 The railroad track was owned by the Baltimore and Ohio Railroad and was going to Baltimore.
-The area north of Boundary Road was made of fields with no significant structure until the late 19th Century.
+The area north of Boundary Road was made of fields with no significant structure until the late 19th century.

-In April 1864, the Columbia Institution for the Instruction of the Deaf and the Blind (later renamed Gallaudet University) on the northern side of the railroad track off and Boundary Street.
+In 1857, the Columbia Institution for the Instruction of the Deaf and Dumb and the Blind (later renamed Gallaudet University) opened on the northern side of the railroad track off and Boundary Street.
 By 1893, several streets had been developed east of the track where the Trinidad neighborhood stood and the section north of Boundary Street was used to access the neighborhoods of Ivy City and Montello.

-In 1907, after many years of negotiations between the US Government, the railway companies and local citizen’s groups, Union Station opened.
+In 1907, after many years of negotiations between the federal government, the railway companies and local citizen's groups, Union Station opened.
 It became the only train station in the city where all trains entered the city.
-As a result, the previous tracks were no longer needed as the new tracks followed Delaware Avenue NE out of the city.
+As a result, the previous railway tracks were no longer needed and were abandoned, as the new railway tracks followed Delaware Avenue NE out of the city.

 The local community saw an opportunity to build an access road out of the city on that same path.
-On October 21, 1909, the Northern Suburban Citizens' Association assembled in Langdon Hall passed a resolution to have West Virginia Avenue be improved as a public thoroughfare from 22nd Street NE to Florida Avenue as well as add sewer pipes.
+On October 21, 1909, the Northern Suburban Citizens' Association assembled in Langdon Hall passed a resolution to have West Virginia Avenue be improved as a public thoroughfare from 22nd Street NE to Florida Avenue and for sewer pipes to be installed.
 The following year, the Associations asked the District Commissioners to use the unexpended balances of appropriation to resurface the avenue on the same distance.
-The Northeast Washington Citizens' Association joined in to request that West Virginia be a thoroughfare as it would be the only one in that area.
+The Northeast Washington Citizens' Association joined in to request that West Virginia Avenue be a thoroughfare as it would be the only one in that area.